FAQ: COVID-vaccinations: What you need to know | DW | 13.01.2021

 Other vaccinations, such as against influenza or mumps, measles and rubella, or against tetanus should be given 14 days apart before or after a coronavirus vaccination.
 This interval is currently considered a purely precautionary measure.

-Although physicians assume that simultaneous vaccinations are unproblematic, no data are yet available showing that simultaneous vaccination with other vaccines is harmless.
+Although physicians assume that simultaneous vaccinations do not pose a problem, no data is available yet showing that simultaneous vaccination with other vaccines is harmless.
 So it's better to be safe than sorry.

 That, of course, will ultimately have to be answered by religious scholars.
 But the chances are good: spokespeople for the three major manufacturers, Pfizer, Moderna and AstraZeneca , have confirmed to the Times of India that their vaccines do not contain any pig products.